Our customers have been hired at: *Foot Note

 State the Purpose of Your Call

-Clearly state why you are calling: to follow up on your application and express your continued interest in the position.
+Clearly express that you are calling to follow up on your application and express your continued interest in the position.

 Whether you speak to a person or leave a voicemail, always end your call by thanking them for their time and consideration.